Skip to content

 Setting up an MM engine

 The engine argument is any object implementing the MMEngine abstract base class from q2mm.backends.base.
-Q2MM ships with backends for OpenMM and Tinker.
-Check q2mm/backends/ for available engines:
+Q2MM ships with backends for OpenMM, JAX, JAX-MD, and Tinker:

 from q2mm.backends.mm.openmm import OpenMMEngine